cloudbees-oss/cjd-jcasc-demo/README.md

 Note, this is a demo only and it doesn't configure a full production instance of CJD which is able to run production CI/CD pipelines.

 ## Usage

-### Building the image

-* Ensure that Docker and Make are installed on your machine
-* Checkout the repository
-* Run `make build`

-It will produce a local `cloudbees/cjd-jcasc-demo:rolling` image.

 ### Running